 Udinese beating Juventus in an all-Bianconeri affair is not a common sight in Serie A. But when you have two strikers like Fabio Quagliarella and Antonio Di Natale on your side, everything is possible.
 That was the case on January 28, 2009, when the Zebrette shocked Madama with two goals from their stellar attackers on a cold mid-week Serie A matchday.

-On November 11, 1995, Parma received Fabio Capello’s Milan, an invincible armada which had won three Scudetto in the previous four years.
-The Ducali's starting goalkeeper was injured, but rather than resorting to his second in command, coach Nevio Scala decided to deploy an unknown 17-year-old boy.
+On November 11, 1995, Parma received Fabio Capello’s seemingly invincible Milan.
+The Ducali's starting goalkeeper was injured, but rather than resorting to his designated backup, coach Nevio Scala decided to deploy an unknown 17-year-old boy.
 That's how the legend of Gianluigi Buffon was born.

 On April 20, 1986, the Romanisti caught their breath as Roma were ready to complete a thrilling Serie A comeback and strengthen their claim over their third Scudetto.
 Little did they know that, instead, they were about to experience the perfect storm, with already-relegated Lecce shocking the Stadio Olimpico.

 On Easter’s eve in 1996, Cremonese and Inter squared off in Matchday 29 of the 1995/96 Serie A campaign.
 It was supposed to be just another football day.
 But it ended up being a day to forget for the calcio world as Inter’s black player Paul Ince was openly and repeatedly targeted with racist chants from the stands.

 Over the past few seasons, Inter vs Napoli has come to be once again a battle than can decide the fate of the title race in Serie A. But what used to be a regular heavyweight clash towards the end of the 1980s had progressively turned into a lackluster mid-table affair in the middle of the following decade.